-4.2 CO2 storage volume (CO2 captured in the wooden building element)
+4.2 CO2 storage volume (CO2 captured and embedded in the product)

 4.2.
-Calculation of the CO2 storage volume (biogenic carbon content) can be based on data from the Environmental Product Declaration (EPD) or similar certification/declaration of the timber product.
+Calculation of the CO2 storage volume (biogenic carbon content) can be based on data from the Environmental Product Declaration (EPD) or similar certification/declaration of the product.
 In the EPD the biogenic carbon content of wood is calculated by EN 16449 standard, which is based on the ISO 14067 standard.